thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 #### Instrumenting HTTP listener

-Instrumenting at listener level provides valuable information about how a client interacts with a REST service.
+Instrumenting at the listener level provides valuable information about how a client interacts with a REST service.
 We can record HTTP related attributes in Span tags (method, path, user_agent, status code...).

 ![Http Listener](/img/posts/2021-01-15-httplistener.png 'Http Listener')

 The instrumentation library is `otelhttp`, not part of OTel spec but provided by community or vendor.
-We need to add this dependency and register it as middleware in http pipeline.
+We need to add this dependency and register it as middleware in HTTP pipeline.

 ```go
 go get -u go.opentelemetry.io/contrib/instrumentation/net/http/otelhttp@v0.15.0